-- A. The Sarasota County District Curriculum for elementary students shall address the appropriate benchmarks of the Florida State Board adopted Sunshine State Standards in language arts, mathematics, science, social studies, physical education/health and the arts. - B. All teachers shall provide instruction that supports student mastery of the district curriculum.
+- A. The Sarasota County District Curriculum for elementary students is the benchmarks of the Florida State Board adopted Sunshine State Standards in language arts, mathematics, science, social studies, physical education/health and the arts. - B. All teachers shall provide instruction that supports student mastery of the Sunshine State Standards curriculum.
 Students in K-5 shall have regular study of mathematics, science, language arts, art, music, social studies and physical education.
-Technology skills will be taught in the above subjects. - C. Each school will offer instruction for English Language Learners, which complies with the 1990 LULAC/META Consent Decree and with the Sarasota District LEP Plan.
+Technology skills will be taught in the above subjects. - C. Each school will offer instruction for English Language Learners, which complies with the 1990 LULAC/META Consent Decree and with the Sarasota District ELL/LEP Plan.